Miyakobijin "Usagi" Junmai Muroka Nama Genshu Yamahai Yamadanishiki

 This has that Summer-in-Norway, gjetost, buckwheat, honey, dried flowers, dried pear, salted caramel, morel compound butter, something something going for it that makes me return for more again and again.

 At room temperature, the palate explodes with a vision of salty, miso-brown butter cookies with espresso and dark chocolate flakes, pomelo zest, toasted Scottish oats, wakame seaweed, and apricot nectar.
 REALLY big on the palate, almost oily in texture.
-An absolute delight from start to finish.
+A delight from start to finish.

 This comforting brew has very quickly become my top choice for after work.
 And over 6 weeks, the 1.8L bottle I've been pouring from has only improved.